Medically reviewed on March 25, 2018

 • Gastrointestinal perforation/fistula: Gastrointestinal perforation, fistula formation, or abscess were reported in a small percentage of patients in clinical trials.
 Discontinue use in patients who develop perforation or life-threatening fistula.

-• Gastrointestinal toxicity: Lenvatinib is associated with a moderate emetic potential; antiemetics are recommended to prevent nausea and vomiting.
+• Gastrointestinal toxicity: Lenvatinib is associated with a moderate emetic potential; antiemetics are recommended to prevent nausea and vomiting (Hesketh 2017).
 Nausea, vomiting, and diarrhea were commonly observed.
 Initiate appropriate management prior to therapy interruption or dosage reduction; initiate active management of diarrhea and other gastrointestinal symptoms for grade 1 or higher events.
 Monitor closely for dehydration; dehydration or hypovolemia due to diarrhea and vomiting are risk factors for renal toxicity.
 Diarrhea may require treatment interruption, dose reduction, and or discontinuation.
 The incidence of diarrhea is higher in when lenvatinib is used in combination with everolimus; recurrent diarrhea occurred despite dose reduction.
 Diarrhea was the most common reason for dose reduction or treatment interruption in patients with renal cell cancer.

 • Hemorrhage: Hemorrhagic events (most frequently epistaxis) occurred in over one-third of lenvatinib-treated patients.
 Serious tumor-related bleeding events (including cases of fatal hemorrhage) have been observed in clinical trials and postmarketing surveillance.
 Serious and fatal carotid artery hemorrhages were reported more frequently in patients with anaplastic thyroid carcinoma (ATC) than with other tumor types.
 Safety and efficacy of lenvatinib have not been established in the treatment of ATC.
-Consider the risk of hemorrhage associated with tumor infiltration/invasion into major blood vessels.
+Consider the risk of hemorrhage associated with tumor infiltration/invasion of major blood vessels.
 Monitor for bleeding; may require therapy interruption, dosage reduction, or discontinuation.

 • Hepatotoxicity: Elevations in transaminases (including grade 3 or greater events) were observed.
 There have been case reports of hepatic failure (some fatal) and acute hepatitis with single-agent lenvatinib.
 Monitor liver function tests at baseline and throughout therapy.
 May require therapy interruption, dosage reduction, or discontinuation.
 If hepatic failure occurs, discontinue treatment.

-• Hypocalcemia: An increased incidence of hypocalcemia (including grade 3 events) was observed in lenvatinib-treated patients compared to the control group in clinical trials.
+• Hypocalcemia: An increased incidence of hypocalcemia (including grade 3 or greater events) was observed in lenvatinib-treated patients compared to the control group in clinical trials.
 Calcium replacement therapy and dosage interruption or reduction generally corrected hypocalcemia.
 Monitor serum calcium levels at least monthly; replace calcium as necessary.
 May require therapy interruption or dosage reduction.

 • Palmar-plantar erythrodysesthesia: Palmar-plantar erythrodysesthesia (usually grades 1 to 2) was observed in nearly one-third of patients receiving lenvatinib.